The Formal Bio

 I have a degree in Biotechnology from WPI, and 20-odd years experience in software quality assurance.
 Knitting was a hobby for many years, a tangible complement to the mental engagement of software work.

 A change of coasts in the ’90s prompted several bouts of self-examination (programmer?
 UI designer? creative writer?? what did I want to be when I grew up???) and a part-time job in a yarn store.
 Teaching inevitably followed (I like explaining things.
-If I can explain something to you, that means that I understand something.
-At least somewhat!).
+If I can explain something to you, that means that I understand it!).
 In 2002 I started a small business called See Jane Knit.
 I explored selling handknits, launched a very small pattern line, and began teaching at more places in the San Francisco Bay Area.